instructure/canvas-lms/doc/api/sis_csv.md

 <td>✓&#42;</td>
 <td></td>
 <td>The desired integration_id of the object.
 This id must be currently unique
 to the object type and the root_account.
+This column is not supported for group categories.
 Can pass "&lt;delete>" to remove the integration_id from the object.</td>
 </tr>
 <tr>
 <td>type</td>
 <td>text</td>
 <td>✓</td>
 <td></td>
-<td>account, term, course, section, group, user</td>
+<td>account, term, course, section, group, group_category, user</td>
 </tr>
 </table>